mkazhdan/ExteriorPoissonRecon/README.md

 <DETAILS>
 <SUMMARY>
 <font size="+1"><b>ExteriorPoissonRecon</b></font>:
-Reconstructs a co-dimension two manifold from a sampling of points and frames (encoded as the entries of a skew-symmetric matrix).
+Reconstructs an implicit function, sampled over a regular grid with two values per grid cell, from a sampling of points and frames (encoded as the entries of a skew-symmetric matrix).
 </SUMMARY>

 <dt><b>--in</b> &lt;<i>dimension, input points and frames</i>&gt;</dt>